Rational homotopy theory of automorphisms of manifolds: On the structure of derivation Lie algebras

-In fact, since the inner product is non-singular and since a derivation is determined by its value on generators, the above map is an isomorphism.
-Moreover, the map is natural with respect to morphisms $f\colon V\rightarrow W$ in $S^\epsilon(\ZZ)$ in the sense that the diagram
+\begin{proof} Since the inner product is non-degenerate and since a derivation is determined by its value on generators, it follows that $\theta_{-,-}$ is an isomorphism.
+We need to verify that the diagram